MicrosoftDocs/fabric-docs/docs/admin/compliance.md

 ## Disable noncompliant features

 By default, noncompliant Microsoft Fabric items aren't enabled.
 After you enable using these items, you may decide to disable them again.
 In such cases, the items will still be visible in their workspaces.
-When users try to open these items they'll get an error message, for example *PowerBIFeatureDisabled*.
+When users try to open these items they get an error message, for example *PowerBIFeatureDisabled*.

 ## Next steps